Software Engineering for Self-Adaptive Robotics: A Research Agenda: Key Enabling Technologies

-\paragraph{\textbf{Data Quality from PT.}} Data from a physical robot is mainly derived from sensors.
+\paragraph{\textbf{Data Quality from PT}} Data from a physical robot is mainly derived from sensors.
 Still, it is delivered with different kinds of uncertainties (noise affecting the values and time delay in delivery).
 Depending on the purpose of a DT, such uncertainties may make it impossible to provide the predictions in a trustworthy manner.

-\paragraph{\textbf{Providing Predictions Promptly.}} When data from a PT is fed into one of the models inside a DT, it is essential that it is possible to provide predictions to indicate that some action is required promptly.
+\paragraph{\textbf{Providing Predictions Promptly}} When data from a PT is fed into one of the models inside a DT, it is essential that it is possible to provide predictions to indicate that some action is required promptly.
 A human user can make an actual decision autonomously if one trusts the predictions.
 The challenge here is ensuring that the underlying computing infrastructure is enough for the model to make predictions.

-\paragraph{\textbf{State Estimation for the PT.}} When debugging an application on a computer, one has complete insight into what state the system is in at all times.
-However, when dealing with physical processes, it is much more challenging to determine the exact moment a state transition is taking place.
+\paragraph{\textbf{State Estimation for the PT}} When debugging an application on a computer, one has complete insight into what state the system is in at all times.
+However, when dealing with physical processes, it is much more challenging to determine the exact moment when a state transition occurs.

-\paragraph{\textbf{Composition of DTs.}} If we have established DTs for different collaborating robots, the composition of the DTs is far from trivial.
-One root cause is that the IP present inside models with predictive power can be essential for the organisations producing them.
+\paragraph{\textbf{Composition of DTs}} If we have established DTs for different collaborating robots, the composition of the DTs is far from trivial.
+One root cause is that the IP embedded in models with predictive power can be essential to the organisations that produce them.
 Thus, it is paramount to ensure that such IP is protected.

-\paragraph{\textbf{Flexibility and Multi-Purpose Demands.}} DTs have significant potential to improve lifecycle engineering.
+\paragraph{\textbf{Flexibility and Multi-Purpose Demands}} DTs have significant potential to improve lifecycle engineering.
 For DTs to be effective, their models must adapt across all lifecycle stages with fidelity adjusted to each phase---lower fidelity for design and higher fidelity for control, verification, and operations.
-However, most current research focuses on specific lifecycle stages, checking the broader value chain~\cite{zhang2024digital}.
+However, most current research focuses on specific lifecycle stages, rather than examining the broader value chain~\cite{zhang2024digital}.
 Enhancing the adaptability and flexibility of DT models remains a key challenge.